Saturday, December 17, 2005

 The statue has long gone but the column remains.
 At its base sits a classic Egyptian sphinx.
 However, this isn't an original feature.
 The Romans relocated it from Heliopolis, an ancient city located where the northern outskirts of Cairo reside today.

 Imagine if you can, the contrast of this barren monument with that of the intricately carved white domes capping Abu al-Abbas al-Mursi Mosque.
 This stunning building is dedicated to the 13th-Century Murcian Andalusi Sufi saint Abul Abbas al-Mursi.
 His tomb resides inside.
-Sadly, we could only view the mosque through a grilled gate.
+Sadly, as infidels we could only view the mosque through a grilled gate.

-Toward the end of the day, I managed to take an unscheduled plunge into the Mediterranean Sea.
+Toward the end of the day, I took an unscheduled plunge into the Mediterranean Sea.
 I slipped on a slimy rock while capturing just one more digital memory.
 The camera took a solid whack and never focused quite the same again.
 You can see me taking this final photo below, moments before my feet disappeared from under me.
 That image I was trying to capture?
 The Citadel of Qaitbay which you can see above.

-Aside from this unfortunate incident, the only regret I have about my day in Alex was the fact that we didn't have time to visit the Bibliotheca Alexandria.
-In the end, I had to settle for a distant waterfront view of its extraordinary profile from across the bay.
+In the end, we settled for a distant waterfront view of its extraordinary profile from across the bay.
 Even from a distance, this post-modern building's sweeping curves were impressive with the late afternoon sun glinting off its glass facade.
+The image above, sourced from the web, gives you great sense of what we saw.

 For more on our adventures, follow this link as we cross the Suez Canal and make our way towards Jordan.